Footprints of the QCD Crossover on Cosmological Gravitational Waves at Pulsar Timing Arrays: Standard Model features in the causality tail of primordial GW backgrounds

-During the QCD crossover, heavy hadrons form and both $g_{*,\text{ s}}(T)$ and $g_{*}(T)$ decrease rapidly.
-Their values, and the EoS shown in Fig.~\ref{fig:QCD-PT}, are precisely determined with lattice QCD techniques~\cite{Borsanyi:2016ksw}.
+On the other hand, during the QCD crossover the EoS is not constant, since heavy hadrons form and both the effective number of degrees of freedom in energy $g_{*}(T)=\rho/(\pi^2 T^4/30)$ and entropy densities $g_{*,\text{ s}}(T)=s/(2\pi^2T^3/45)$ decrease rapidly.
+From the thermodynamical relation $sT=p+\rho$ one then infers the temperature-dependent EoS $w(T)=\tfrac 43(g_{*,\text{ s}}(T)/g_{*}(T))-1$.
+The values of $g_{*}(T), g_{*,\text{ s}}(T)$, and the EoS shown in Fig.~\ref{fig:QCD-PT}, are precisely determined with lattice QCD techniques~\cite{Borsanyi:2016ksw}.
 The temporary decrease of $w(T)$ is due to the pressureless contribution of QCD matter to the thermal bath, followed by its rapid depletion.
-Therefore, the CT is distinctively modified, when the corresponding GWs with wavenumber $k$ re-enter the Hubble horizon during the QCD crossover.
+The CT is thus distinctively modified, when the corresponding GWs with wavenumber $k$ re-enter the Hubble horizon during the QCD crossover.
 Their frequency is set by $f=k/2\pi=aH/2\pi$, which in terms of temperatures reads (see App.~\ref{app:f hor cross})

+The effect of the temperature dependence of $w(T)$ on the CT can be only approximately captured (see e.g. \cite{Watanabe:2006qe} in the context of inflationary GWs)by accounting in \eqref{eq:OGW} for the fact that SM radiation is slightly reheated during the crossover, such that: